Lake Mary Sprinklers · Central Florida guide

 From March until November, you can water twice a week.
 Odd number addresses water on Wednesday and Saturday, even addresses on Thursday and Sunday.

-Regardless of your address or day of the week, watering is always restricted to the hours between 4 PM and 10 AM.
+Regardless of your address or day of the week, watering the lawn is always restricted to the hours between 4 PM and 10 AM.
 For most people this should be more than enough time to water their grass.
 Large commercial projects can have a problem with that water window and can apply for leeway.

 Watering the grass by hand with a hose is not restricted if you use a self-cancelling nozzle.
 Low volume irrigation is also unrestricted.

 I want to address the landscape watering times for residential homeowners, starting with sprinkler controllers.
-The photo to the right is Rainbird ESP timer very standard controller and probably the most common one that I see in my work in the residential market.
+The photo to the right is very standard controller and probably the most common one that I see in my work in the residential market.
 It is a Rainbird ESP.
 It is a digital controller which is much better than the old mechanical controllers that you might have seen such as the Rainbird RC Series and the Irritrol (used to be Richdel) 300 Series.
 The digital timers are more precise and easier to program to meet the current sprinkler system watering regulations.

 Newer innovations in lawn sprinkler technology include “smart” irrigation controllers.
-These controllers calculate when to water the landscaping by monitoring online weather data via your wi-fi network.
-You still have to program them to coincide with the weekly watering restrictions.
-They are not autonomous.
+These controllers calculate when to water the

 Unless you are the kind of person that pays no heed to your yard or its watering needs, I do not believe they save as much water as manufacturers claim.
 By visually paying attention to your turf or indicator plants I think you can save more water than smart controllers.
-Rachio smart timer

 Simply turn off your sprinkler timer until you see water stress in your yard.
 When you see stress turn the timer to Auto.
 It will water on the next scheduled day.
 When that water day is over, turn the controller off until your landscape exhibits water stress again.
 But, if that’s too much trouble you may want to upgrade to a smart irrigation controller.